 Unfortunately, there is no way to merge two accounts, since every account is associated with a specific team.
 Nevertheless, you can export some of your data and invite your colleagues to the other account (i.e. another team), so they will have access to the information.

-You can start by exporting protocols, samples and custom repositories and uploading them to the other account.
-As for the rest of the data (projects, experiments, tasks/workflows and results) you will have to create it from scratch, but it can be done quite quickly by copy-pasting the content and uploading results files.
+You can start by exporting protocols, samples, and inventories and uploading them to your other account.
+As for the rest of the data (projects, experiments, tasks/workflows, and results), you will have to create it from scratch, but it can be done quite quickly by copy-pasting the content and uploading results files.

-If you want to export your protocols, they have to be saved in the protocol management.
-To export protocols, click on the Protocols repository icon, select the protocols and click Export button (see the image below).
-The protocols are downloaded as .eln files, which can be then easily imported into other sciNote account.
+If you want to export your protocols, they have to be saved in the Protocols repository.
+To export protocols, click on the Protocols repository icon, select the protocols and click the Export button (see the image below).
+The protocols are downloaded as .eln files, which can be then easily imported into another SciNote account.

-After you export all the necessary data, log into the other sciNote account and import all the protocols, custom repository items and samples by clicking the Import button, which is next to the Export button.
+After you export all the necessary data, log into the other SciNote account and import all the protocols and inventory items by clicking the Import button, which is next to the Export button.

-When importing the information into the Custom repositories or Sample table, you have to match the columns of your uploaded file with already existing columns in database.
-For example, if your file includes columns that are not in the repository table (e.g. “References”) you need to create the column in the repository first and then match the columns accordingly.
+When importing the information into the Inventories, you have to match the columns of your uploaded file (.csv, .txt, .tsv or .xlsx) with existing columns in the SciNote inventory.
+For example, if your file includes columns that are not in the repository table (e.g. “References”) you need to create the column in the inventory first and then match the columns accordingly.